 Recognize domain profiles with Google+ labels

-When using Google+ in your organization, users can recognize other profiles from your organization by small profile labels that indicate a Google Apps user's domain.
+When using Google+ in your organization, users can recognize other profiles from your organization by small profile labels that indicate a G Suite user's domain.
 This allows users to distinguish profiles inside your domain from profiles outside your domain.
 The labels for your domain are confidential and will only be seen by other users in your domain.

 The small domain listed on the profile helps the user who is sharing content choose the correct profile.